-A Commercial off–the-Shelf (COTS) item is sold, leased, or licensed to the general public; offered by a vendor trying to profit from it; supported and evolved by the vendor who retains the Intellectual Property (IP) rights; available in multiple identical copies; and used without modification of the internals.
+Commercial off–the–shelf (COTS) items already exist and are ready to be sold, leased, or licensed to the general public.
+COTS products are intended to be utilized “as is”; they are pre-existing, readily available standard items obtained from commercial sources.
+Additionally, their design facilitates installation and ensures compatibility with pre-existing system components.
+It’s offered by a vendor trying to profit from it, supported and evolved by the vendor who retains the Intellectual Property (IP) rights, available in multiple identical copies, and used without modification of the internals.

 Definition: Commercially off-the-Shelf (COTS) is hardware or software product that already exists in the commercial market and is available for sale to the general public.